HITECHCRIME/HC_SG110_Find_Your_Name/README.md

 with the sun

 self-respecting
-you gonna laugh that off mate?
+you gonna laugh that off mate
+gives my missing purpose
+stay here while i search for the true name of the sun

 so drop the hiss
 your true name

 ```